 - Behavioral: The evaluators observe the participants to identify changes in their work and behavior.

 - Results: Did the program produce the expected results?
-Circle back to the company mission and decide how close the company is to achieving the goals laid out in the beginning.
+Circle back to your mission and decide if you are closer to achieving the goals you laid out in the beginning.
 Did sales increase?
 By how much?
 Did customer satisfaction ratings increase?
 Did employee retention improve?

 This communication is for informational purposes only; it is not legal, tax or accounting advice; and is not an offer to sell, buy or procure insurance.